timrosenblatt/url_shortener/README.md

 * handle concurrency.
 Testing and assignment of stubs should always be atomic
 * for scale, set this whole thing up using an ARCHIVE table.
 Much faster reads.
 * finish `rake stubs:assign` for manually creating stubs
+* use Chef to configure the Vagrant box
+* don't use MySQL root user with such a simple password!!